VVoruganti/VVoruganti.github.io/src/posts/dream-journal-1.md

 Usually, this probably just because I don't actually know what they would have said in whatever wacky scenario we're in.
-Nevertheless, I'll come up with a crazy explanation like "oh they were cursed by the evil queen in the castle" even when there has never been any mention of a queen before now.
+Nevertheless, I'll come up with a crazy explanation like "oh they were cursed by the evil queen in the castle" even if there has never been any mention of a queen before now.

-Now that I got that out of the way I wanted to describe my most recent vivid dream.
+Now that I got that out of the way, I wanted to describe my most recent vivid dream.

 ## Dream